ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

     - `processToolArgumentsDelta` for streaming tool call processing
     - `getErrorMessage` for error handling
     - `extractContentAsString` for handling message content properly
+    - `streamSse` for streaming response handling

 12. **String Literal Best Practices**:
     - Use single quotes for strings containing double quotes and vice versa
     - Only escape quotes when they would otherwise terminate the string
     - Use template literals for complex strings with interpolation
     - Be careful with backslashes in string literals - double them in regular expressions

+13. **Type-Safe Error Handling**:
+    - Add explicit `unknown` type annotations in catch blocks
+    - Use `getErrorMessage` to safely extract error information
+    - Never directly access properties on unknown error types
+    - Use type guards to narrow error types when needed
+    - Leverage `isConnectionError` and similar utilities for error classification

 By following these guidelines, we can maintain high code quality with clear module boundaries while minimizing code duplication across the codebase.